p

 Open to grades: 9, 10, 11, 12

 Course Description: This course introduces computer programming in C# Programming language.
 It begins with the study of logic as applied to computer programming and basic program design.
-Programs are created which teach various computer commands, programming structures, mathematical operations and foundations to programming.
+Programs are created which teach various computer commands, programming structures, mathematical operations, and foundations of programming.
 Highly recommended for students interested in pursuing engineering, mathematics, computer science or other technical careers.

 C# Programming 2